 Note: To get the above data, you can conduct market survey, purchase statistical data, and analyse existing customer enquiries and profiles.

 Let’s use the second example – the Event planners.
 To really understand the needs of an event planner, we have to think like one of them.
 Ask yourself these questions or hold a discussion with anyone who’s throwing a 21st birthday party.
 What are their concerns and requirements?
 Remember, you’re an event planner now.

 Here’s a list of things that should come up:

 - Venue and location

-As for venue and location, we should optimize our site for commonly used search terms keywords such as “event venue singapore”, “event venue for birthday parties”.
+As for venue and location, we should optimise our site for commonly used search terms keywords such as “event venue singapore”, “event venue for birthday parties”.

 Types of Keywords You Should Target

 Should we just grab the whole list of keyword ideas generated by your keyword research tool and optimise our site with them?
 Well you can, however you might be fighting an uphill battle.
 Some keywords are so competitive that it’s almost impossible to rank on the top 5 positions without some heavy off-page SEO (Content Marketing & Link Building).

 First we have to look into which part of the buying funnel your customers are at.
 Depending on their search queries, they could be in the “Awareness” stage or the “Action” stage.
 We refer to the AIDA funnel for this.